Matriculation / Student Success and Support

 - Visit https://clep.collegeboard.org/ to learn more and to find the nearest test centers.

 CSU CLEP Policies:

-All CLEP exams may be incorporated into certification of CSU GE-breadth requirements.
-All CSU campuses will accept the minimum units shown if the examination is included in full or subject area certification.
+All CLEP exams may be incorporated into the certification of CSU GE-breadth requirements.
+All CSU campuses will accept the minimum units shown if the examination is included in the full or subject-area certification.
 Individual CSU campuses may choose to accept more units than those specified toward completion of general education breadth requirements and to meet minimum admission unit requirements.